xiaobai1217/DomainAdaptation/README.md

-# Code for Audio-Adaptive Activity Recognition Across Video Domains
+# Audio-Adaptive Activity Recognition Across Video Domains

 ## EPIC-Kitchens
 * Prepare the audio files (.wav) from the videos: